 Naloxone (Narcan) Statistics

 Prescription opioid overdose deaths have more than tripled in the past 20 years in the U.S.

 Naloxone prescriptions filled at U.S. pharmacies increased 1170 percent between 2013 and 2015.

 There are currently more than 600 community-based overdose education and naloxone distribution (OEND) programs in the U.S.

-If you or someone you know has an opioid addiction, connect with a treatment center today.
-Contacting a dedicated treatment provider is the first step to a successful recovery.
+If you or someone you know has an Opioid addiction, connect with a treatment center today.
+Contacting a dedicated treatment provider can be the first step in starting the recovery process.